 Since 1912, a veterinary diagnostic service has existed at the College of Veterinary Medicine at Cornell University.
-In the 1970’s the New York State Legislature enacted laws that authorized the Commissioner of Agriculture to contract operation of a veterinary diagnostic laboratory at Cornell University.
-In 1974, funds were appropriated for the construction of the existing Diagnostic Laboratory building within the College of Veterinary Medicine complex.
+In the 1970’s the New York State Legislature enacted laws that authorized the Commissioner of Agriculture to contract with Cornell for the operation of a veterinary diagnostic laboratory.
+In 1974, funds were appropriated for the construction of a Diagnostic Laboratory building within the College of Veterinary Medicine complex.
 The State law that governs the creation and operation of a veterinary diagnostic service at Cornell University was amended in 2001 to include the following language:

 S 73-b.
 The New York state veterinary diagnostic laboratory.

 - The commissioner is authorized to establish and maintain, by contract or otherwise, a New York state veterinary diagnostic laboratory and to contract for other diagnostic services, as he or she may deem necessary or beneficial, to improve the health of food and fiber producing animals, companion animals, sport and recreational animals, exotic animals and wildlife.

 - The New York state veterinary diagnostic laboratory shall: